Multilingual portals

 Move the currently selected language from one list to the other.

-Modify the order of the languages, e.g. for the Language switch drop-down list.
+Changes the order of the languages, e.g. for later selection in the language switcher.

 Default language

-The default language is used if, for example, language data for element titles is missing for the selected language.
-The default language is entered automatically as the default language for a newly created user to begin with.
+The default language is used if language data such as element titles are missing in the selected language.
+The default language is also used as the default value for the newly created user.

 Global texts